-On November 7, 2018, the trial court ruled that Maryland violated the First Amendment when Democratic leaders drew the Sixth Congressional District for the purpose of discriminating against Republicans to add one more Democratic seat.
+On January 4, 2019, the U.S. Supreme Court agreed to hear Lamone v.
+Benisek.
+This case is an appeal of the trial court’s ruling that Maryland violated the First Amendment when Democratic leaders drew the Sixth Congressional District for the purpose of discriminating against Republicans to add one more Democratic seat.
 Calling gerrymandering “repugnant to representative democracy,” the court ordered the General Assembly to draw a new U.S. House map for use in the 2020 election.
 However, the trial court stayed its own judgment until the U.S. Supreme Court decides an appeal of the case or July 1, 2019, whichever comes first.
-The Supreme Court is likely to hear an appeal of the case in early 2019.
+The U.S. Supreme Court will hear the case in spring of 2019.

 Common Cause in Support of Appellants